DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctreectrl-class.md

 ```

 ### <a name="parameters"></a>Parâmetros
- `clr`
+ *CLR*
- Um **COLORREF** valor que contém a nova cor do plano de fundo.
+ Um valor COLORREF que contém a nova cor do plano de fundo.
 Se esse valor é -1, o controle voltará a usar a cor do sistema para a cor de plano de fundo.

 ### <a name="return-value"></a>Valor de retorno
- Um **COLORREF** valor que representa a cor do texto.
+ Um valor COLORREF que representa a cor do texto.
 Se esse valor é -1, o controle está usando a cor do sistema para a cor do texto.

 ### <a name="example"></a>Exemplo
   Consulte o exemplo para [CTreeCtrl::SetTextColor](#settextcolor).